cockroachdb/docs/v20.1/timestamp.md

 ## Best practices

 We recommend always using the `TIMESTAMPTZ` variant because the `TIMESTAMP` variant can sometimes lead to unexpected behaviors when it ignores a session offset.
-However, we also recommend you avoid setting a session time for your database.
+However, we also recommend you avoid [setting a session time zone offset](set-vars.html#set-time-zone) for your database.

 ## Aliases